15-Ab/potd/README.md

 ## Approach

 - Initialized a dummy node (`tatkal`) to serve as the head of the resulting doubly linked list.
 Also, initialized `pichla` as the dummy node.
-- Implement an in-order traversal of the BST.
+- Implemented an in-order traversal of the BST.
    - Recursively traversed the left subtree.
    - Set the left and right pointers of the current node, updating `pichla` accordingly.
    - Recursively traversed the right subtree.